logreg = LogisticRegression(solver='liblinear', random_state=1)

 Random forests predicted class 1 with more confidence.

-When VotingClassifier averages the predicted probabilities for this sample, the class 1 value is higher, thus it will predict class 1.
+When VotingClassifier averages the predicted probabilities for this sample, the class 1 value is higher than the class 0 value, thus it will predict class 1.

 Let’s move on to cross-validation to see how the VotingClassifier Pipeline with soft voting performs.
 Its score is 0.818, which is better than either model alone.